 Richard Fleming is native North Texan; his family has lived six generations in US Texas Congressional district #24.
-Born in Denison, he and his hardworking single mother spent his first few years in the city’s Tower Lane Housing Project.
+Born to a hardworking single mother spent his first few years in the city’s Tower Lane Housing Project.

 Richard is running to be your Congressman in district # 24.
 He is ready to use his experience and leadership skills to build a strong coalition that will enact needed change and create a more collaborative spirit in Washington.
 His life and leadership experience, community, family and educational background, proven business skills, and servant’s heart will make him a great leader for North Texas.